NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 - `start_with_linearized_solution`: A boolean that can be set to true if you want the first iteration to estimate the circulation distribution using a linear solver.
 The rest of the iterations will then use the normal non-linear iterations to update from the linearized solver.

 ## Velocity corrections
-Velocity corrections are special models that can be used to alter the resulting lift-induced velocities computed from the circualtion distributions in the solvers.
+Velocity corrections are special models that can be used to alter the resulting lift-induced velocities computed from the circulation distributions in the solvers.
 The purpose is two-fold.
-For once, applying corrections to the lift-induced velocities may stabilize the solver.
+For one, applying corrections to the lift-induced velocities may stabilize the solver.
 Second, the velocity corrections may be used to correct for physical effects that are not directly part of the line force model model such as end-disks.
-The drag on rotor sails, in particular, may be estimated to be too high compared to values estimated with high-fidelity CFD simualtions without some corrections applied to the lift-induced velocties, which is likely due to the presence of the large end-disks on such sails.
+The drag on rotor sails, in particular, may be estimated to be too high compared to values estimated with high-fidelity CFD simulations without some corrections applied to the lift-induced velocities, which is likely due to the presence of the large end-disks on such sails.

 The velocity corrections are represented by en enum that looks like the following: